Here’s the king of all action in my final Maxim Dirty Briefs writeup. Goodnight, Dirty Briefs. I’ll miss you like I miss Bruce Lee.

 EDIT: Apparently that article didn’t survive their site reboot, so here it is.

-The internet has an ongoing love affair with Chuck Norris, which is sad, because the best thing Norris ever did was get beaten up by Bruce Lee.
+The internet has an ongoing love affair with Chuck Norris, which is sad, because the best thing Norris ever did onscreen was get beaten up by Bruce Lee.
 A distant second?
 The insanity of Walker, Texas Ranger.
-But Lee was a self-made man who was even more impressive off-camera than on.
+But Lee was a self-made man who was even more impressive off-camera than on, and he deserves all the love being thrown Norris’s way.

 His dad taught him Wu style T’ai Chi Ch’uan, before turning him over to the capable Wing Chun fists of Yip Man, who was descended from one of the Five Elders of Shaolin Monastery, and looked way too nice for a guy who could show you your still-beating heart.
 Other students wouldn’t train with Lee after learning he was a quarter European, because racism is a door that swings both ways, but shuts firmly in the middle.
 Man trained him privately, recognizing that: come on, this is Bruce Lee.
 He’s not going to stop punching things, so we’d better make sure he can control his powers.